 - Scrambled eggs

-Stay away from extremely hard crunchy foods or too much sugar.
+Stay away from extremely hard crunchy foods or foods with too much sugar.

 - Candy, cakes, other sweets